Plyometrics: The Key To Making Your Workouts More Effective

 This explosive movement builds strength, speed and endurance — the goal is to decrease the time between stretching and contraction of the muscle as you build muscle power.

 Plyometric exercises usually mean that you push off the ground and land — usually with your feet, but you can also do plyometric exercises for your arms.

 Plyometric training can be done anywhere, using minimal equipment!
 This makes plyometric exercises perfect for at-home workouts.
 It can give you a really effective workout in just 15 minutes, which is perfect when you don’t have a lot of time!

 Are plyometric exercises good for you?

-Plyometric exercises help to maintain bone and joint health and increase muscle fibre strength.
-They are a great way to get your heart rate up AND build lean muscle at the same time!
+Plyometric exercises benefit you by helping to maintain bone and joint health and increasing muscle fibre strength.
+They are a great way to get your heart rate up and build lean muscle at the same time!

 However, some of these exercises can be jarring on the body.
 If you have an injury or are new to exercise, other forms of exercise may be more appropriate — ask your health professional for a recommendation.
 Once you’ve established a base level of fitness and are cleared to do jumping exercises, you can add in plyometrics.